ant-codes-42/card-crush/PSEUDO.md

         - If no text, present error message
         - If text, go to modal pop-up logic

-Event listener - if <category> button is clicked (how do we watch all buttons? / know which button is clicked?)
+Event listener - if <category> button is clicked
     - Redirect to: rolo.html